the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

 For Mac users the `TVB_Distribution` folder contains an application file `tvb.app`.
 To start |TVB| in your web browser double click `tvb.app`.
 Please be patient, as depending on your computer resources, the startup process might take about 1-2 minutes.
-On the latest versions of MacOS, you should allow from `Settings --> Security and Privacy` the newly downloaded executable to run.

 .. figure:: screenshots/install_mac_error.png
     :align: center
+    :width: 300px

     Access error when launching TVB on Mac

+On the latest versions of MacOS, you should allow from `Settings --> Security and Privacy` the newly downloaded executable to run.

 .. figure:: screenshots/install_mac_access.png
     :align: center
+    :width: 700px

     Give access to TVB on Mac